simonmicro/Dear-Templates/README.md

 I'll need to provide a own header in each file anyways, therwise a simple script generating this headers would have been enough...

 ## Contributing and Issues ##
 You found a bug or want to improve something?
-Just do it! _But please make sure to also update the `date:`-tag at the head of the modified file..._
+Just do it! _But please make sure to also update the `summary:`-tag at the head of the modified file..._

 ### Redistribution ###
 Hmmm, yes you can also include this files into e.g. your own hugo website as e.g. git submodule.
 But please give credit to all the contributors here.